benjamincrozat/content/posts/laravel-ui.md

 You now have everything you need to move forward on your project.

-## Customizing the CSS and JavaScript Laravel UI provides
+## Customizing the CSS and JavaScript laravel/ui provides

-After installing Laravel UI, you can dive into customizing the CSS and JavaScript.
+After installing laravel/ui, you can dive into customizing the CSS and JavaScript.

 Laravel uses [Vite](https://vitejs.dev) out-of-the-box for handling these aspects.